dankamongmen/notcurses/doc/man/man3/notcurses_plane.3.md

 # DESCRIPTION

-Ncplanes are the fundamental drawing object of notcurses.
+Ncplanes are the fundamental drawing object of Notcurses.
 All output functions take a **struct ncplane** as an argument.
 They can be any size, and placed anywhere.
 In addition to its framebuffer--a rectilinear matrix of **nccell**s (see **notcurses_cell(3)**)--an ncplane is defined by: